We may earn affiliate commissions for the recommended products. Learn more.

 The situation is not ideal because once your information is sold to third parties, LexisNexis no longer have control over it, and this can result in spam calls, emails, and scams.

-Fortunately, you can opt out of LexisNexis in a couple simple of steps.
+Fortunately, you can opt out of LexisNexis in a couple simple steps.
 In this article, we’ll explain how you can remove your personal information from LexisNexis.

 Data brokers constantly harvest your sensitive user information.
-Your details will appear not only on LexisNexis, but on other similar websites as well.
+Your details will appear not only on LexisNexis but on other similar websites as well.
 Stop data brokers in their tracks – use Incogni to automatically remove your information from data broker databases.

 What is LexisNexis?